 The practice was able to report at the meeting on 6th January 2016 that this had been well received and we had seen an increase in usage.
 The group asked for this to be monitored on an on-going basis.
 The group felt it unnecessary to post updates on the telephony issue on the website or in leaflets as it could detrimentally affect all the other good work done by the practice.
 With regular F&FT results showing an average 90% satisfaction the group felt that this itself should the practice was doing all it could to ensure that its patients received the best possible service on all levels.

 The surgery opening hours are as follows;

-We also offer appointments with a GP at these additional times at the WELL HALL surgery
+We also offer appointments at these additional times at the WELL HALL surgery

 It is possible to contact the practice to book an appointment Monday to Friday between 8am and 6pm.
 Please call 020 8850 2725 or 020 8850 1615.